Study-Master/Readme/JSON_API.md

 			"question_type": "short_answer_question",
 			"question_content":
 			{
-				"question_description": "What is the name of this course?"
+				"question_description": "What is the name of this course?", "answer": ""
-				"answer": ""
 			}
 		},